KnowledgeHut-AWS/level2-project/office-service/readme.md

 Designed to run in a node:lts-alpine3.10 container

-Exposes an http service endpoint on port 80 with the /office/ context path
+Exposes an http service endpoint on port 80 with the /office/ context pat
 eg:

 http://{host}/office/